Family Resource Library

 Author: Jane Nelsen, Steven Foster & Arlene Raphael

-Over the years, millions of parents and teachers have come to trust Jane Nelsen’s classic Positive Discipline series for its consistent, commonsense approach to childrearing.
-Now, the bestselling series addresses the specific challenges that parents and teachers of children with special needs face, and offers them straightforward advice for supporting them in positive ways.
+Over the years, millions of families and teachers have come to trust Jane Nelsen’s classic Positive Discipline series for its consistent, commonsense approach to childrearing.
+Now, the bestselling series addresses the specific challenges that families and teachers of children with special needs face, and offers them straightforward advice for supporting them in positive ways.

 Self-Care for Caregivers: A Twelve Step Approach

 Author: Pat Samples, Diane Larsen & Marvin Larsen

 Are you one of the growing number of people who serves as a caregiver for an aging or chronically ill friend or family member?
 If so, you probably struggle to meet both their special needs and still find time and resources for yourself.
 But now there is reason to take heart.
 The authors of this down-to-earth, encouraging book can help you make the most of the experience without losing yourself in the process.
 Using the Twelve Steps as a guide, the authors conduct readers through the pitfalls of caregiving--the emotional snarls and strains, daily struggles, competing needs, and questions about confronting pain--providing hope and tangible suggestions on how to stay strong and sane while providing healthy support and love.

 Shut Up About Your Perfect Kid: A Survival Guide for Ordinary Parents of Special Children